- June 18, 1936

 For the first time in his career, Hulme was able to finish almost all races in the 1973 season as he retired only at Zandvoort.
 In South Africa, he clinched his first and only F1 pole position.
 Later, he won at the Swedish Grand Prix but at the end of the season, Hulme was only 6th.

-Retiring from F1
+Retiring from F1 at the end of 1974

 1974 for Hulme was marked with another tragedy.
 His teammate and his friend Peter Revson was killed during the testing at Kyalami and again that tragedy happened in front of his eyes.
 Previously, Hulme won the race in Argentina, last in his F1 career, but after Revson’s tragedy, Hulme announced retirement at the end of the season.